 Classic arbitrage involves buying a warrant and simultaneously selling short either the common stock or an option on the common stock.
 Let’s take an example of a warrant with a very simple and straightforward exercise term.

 Our warrant can be exercised for $5 to get one share of common stock.
-Therefore, if the common stock is trading at $10 the warrant should logically trade at a minimum of $5.
+Therefore, if the common stock is trading at $10 the warrant should logically trade at $5.
 One warrant trading at $5, plus an additional $5 of cash, is equal to the value of the stock at $10.

 Normally the warrant will trade above $5 because the warrant will trade with a time premium just as an option does.
 The longer the period of time until expiration the higher the premium.